aymericzip/intlayer/docs/docs/how_works_intlayer_en.md

 ### @intlayer/config

-The `@intlayer/config` package is used to configure Intlayer settings, such as available languages, nextjs middleware parameters or the integrated editor settings.
+The `@intlayer/config` package is used to configure Intlayer settings, such as available languages, Next.js middleware parameters or the integrated editor settings.

 ### @intlayer/webpack